-Find out how UHCW NHS Trust developed SpeakUp – a tool that gives NHS staff the chance to raise concerns quickly, easily and in confidence – using no-code.
+Find out how UHCW NHS Trust created SpeakUp – a tool that gives NHS staff the chance to raise concerns quickly, easily and in confidence – using App Rail.

 Most NHS organisations have an incident reporting system, such as RLDatix, which was used by UHCW.
 But it wasn’t a popular system with staff and the Trust believed that developing an app would be more effective.